RoturTW/docs/my-account/bio-templates.md

 Rotur Bio Templates let you dynamically display information from your Rotur account directly in your user bio.
 This is perfect for showing things like your total credits, email, or other safe account info without manually updating your bio every time something changes.

-This is a Patreon-only feature.
-Subscribing to [my Patreon](https://www.patreon.com/c/mistium/membership) at any tier gives you access to this system.
+This is a paid feature.
+Subscribing to [my Ko-fi](https://ko-fi.com/mistium/tiers) at any tier gives you access to this system.
 You can use the syntax `{{ user key_name }}` in your bio to include the value of that key from your profile.

 Some examples include: